Robert M. Hopkins

 .

-Series 3: Lifescapes
+Series 9: Lifescapes

-These photographs are my visual diary of
+These photographs form a visual diary of

-experiences from daily life and travels.
-They
+daily life and travels.
+They are often quiet

-are often quiet observations, inviting the viewer
+observations, inviting the viewer to pause

-everyday scenes and their potential narratives.”
+scenes and their potential narratives.”

 .